Bowling Green State University

 This is a past event.

-Planetarium Show: FORWARD!
-TO THE MOON
+Planetarium Show: FROM EARTH TO THE UNIVERSE

-Thu, Apr 17, 2025 6:30pm to 7:30pm
+Thu, Jan 15, 2026 6:30pm to 7:30pm

-Physical Sciences Building, BGSU Planetarium (Room 112)
+Physical Sciences Building, BGSU Planetarium, Room 112

 $2 Donation Suggested